-1. From Facebook, select Marketplace on the left side menu, then click Your Account.
+From Facebook, select Marketplace on the left side menu, then click Your Account.

 Learn more about Facebook ads:

-- How to Advertise on Facebook: A No-Nonsense Guide
+- How to Advertise on Facebook: A Beginner’s Guide

 - How to Scale Your Facebook Ads (While Maintaining a Healthy Return on Ad Spend)

-- Winning Facebook Ad Strategies to Try in 2022
+- Winning Facebook Ad Strategies to Try

-- 15 Facebook Ad Targeting Tips to Try in 2022
+- Facebook Ad Targeting Tips to Try

-How to sell through Facebook buy and sell groups
+How to sell through Facebook buy-and-sell groups

-- Join the groups you want to sell to.
-To find local buy and sell groups, simply go to Facebook > Groups and search Buy and Sell, or follow this link.
+- Join the group you want to sell to.
+To find local groups with selling features enabled, simply go to Facebook > Groups, and search “Buy & sell.”
 You’ll also be served a list of local buy and sell groups when you create a Marketplace listing.

-- Click Sell Something at the top of the Buy and Sell Group page.
+- Click Sell Something at the top of the buy and sell group page.

 - Select Item for Sale from the options given.